iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/exercises/plotting.rst

 exercise and next steps
 -----------------------

-That’s all for this
+That's all for this exercise.
+To practice your skills, create a script that does the following:

-For the task, create a script that does the following:
+- loads the packages that you will need at the beginning of the script

--  loads the packages that you will need at the beginning
+- aggregates the temperature variables (mean by year), and the `rain` variable (summed by year)
--  aggregates the values
+- adds a variable to divide the data into three 50 year periods: 1871-1920, 1921-1970, and 1971-2020
--  adds a variable to divide the data into three 50 year periods (e.g., 1871-1920, 1921-1970, 1971-2020)
+- calculates the mean and median value of each variable for each period
--  creates a figure to plot the distribution of tmin for each period in its own panel
+- creates a figure to plot the density distribution of tmin for each period in its own panel
--  creates a figure to plot the distribution of tmin for each period in the same panel, colored by the period (using fill), with a mean (solid) and dashed (median) line for each season
+- creates a figure to plot the density distribution of tmin for each period in the same panel, colored by the period (using fill), with a mean (solid) and dashed (median) line for each period
--  sets labels and font sizes
+- sets appropriate labels and font sizes
 - saves each plot to its own file